ihebdebbech/SpaceX_App/README.md

 ## Getting Started

-This project is a flutter application that display alot of spacex informations and utilize its very own api to display all its launches and missions , when you click on certain mission or launch you can still more informations about it , these features are accessible online and offline mode
+This project is a flutter application that display alot of spacex informations and utilize its very own api to display all its launches and missions , when you click on certain mission or launch you can still more informations about it ,you can also search for specific launches or missions . these features are accessible online and offline mode

 ## Assets